How automation set us apart to win a major IT Managed Services contract

 Challenging the status quo

 Although we’re unable to share details about the client’s business, it’s set to radically transform its sector in the UK.
 It had reached the point in its evolution where it was looking for a new IT Managed Service partner to enhance its operations and ensure it is fit for the future.

-As a relatively unknown player in the IT Managed Services space, we were cautiously optimistic about throwing our hat in the ring when we pitched for the contract.
 We knew we had something unique to bring to the table, but we were also very aware that we’d be competing against some of the biggest players in our sector.

 What gave us a competitive advantage – and what we believe ultimately won the contract – is our commitment to not only rapidly increasing the efficiency and speed of IT operations, but also REDUCING our ongoing service costs as the client’s business scales up.

 We’re able to achieve this by fundamentally changing the IT Managed Service model.
 Traditional IT operations involve many repetitive, manual processes which are resource-heavy and costly to scale.
 As technology is now central to so many business processes, the pressure on IT personnel is ever-increasing.
 This limits their ability to devote any time to service improvements and innovation.

 At Spherica, we’re breaking this mould by delivering IT services that put automation at the forefront of day-to-day IT operations.
 This approach allows us to provide cost-effective and scalable IT services, without the usual increases in IT resource.

 Disrupting the industry

 Never before have businesses had such complex environments consisting of so many technology platforms and applications.
 As businesses grow, the complexity increases too.
 Having spent more than a decade in the IT Managed Services industry, we’ve seen the frustration and barriers to innovation this creates for businesses.